40 Risks Everyone Should Take Before Turning 40

 Go for the promotion

 Far too few people get out of a career rut and actually roll up their sleeves to earn the promotion they’re deserving of, says entrepreneur Toni Patillo.
 And it isn’t skill that’s holding them back—but confidence.
 Sound like someone you know?
 “Somewhere in your head, there is doubt and worry.
 Get out of your head and go to your heart to get clarity around what it is exactly that you want,” she says.
 Next, take action on it by writing it down, creating an affirmation around it, and saying it out loud.
 “Then set an appointment with the person who has the authority to make decisions and ask for what you want,” she advises.
-Follow these can’t fail tips to land that promotion.
+Read through these adventure quotes to inspire your inner risk-taker.